 Using the term single stain procedure indicates that the same stain that may contain multiple different antibodies in that stain must be assigned the code associated with multiplex stain procedure.

-It is the procedure that also determines the unit of service of that multiplex stain.
+The procedure also determines the unit of service of that multiplex stain.
 If all of the stained antibodies are performed in one single staining procedure, then you must consider that one unit of service for that multiplex stain.